scionproto-contrib/csnet/docs/getting-started.md

 ### Creating a Socket

-The CSNET library currently supports UDP and SCMP (SCION’s equivalent of ICMP) sockets.
+The csnet library currently supports UDP and SCMP (SCION’s equivalent of ICMP) sockets.
 Similarly to BSD sockets, a SCION socket can be created as follows:

 ```C